revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 $P(N(T)\!>\!0|N(t)\!=\!1)$. {% cite Yule1925 %} and later {% cite Kendall1948 %} derived
 the probability that a process survives ($N(T) > 0$) and the probability of obtaining exactly $n$ species at time $T$ ($N(T) = n$) when the process started at time $t$ with one species.
-Kendall’s results were summarized in Equation (3) and Equation (24) in {% cite Nee1994b %}
+Kendall's results were summarized in Equation (3) and Equation (24) in {% cite Nee1994b %}
 $$\begin{aligned}
 P(N(T)\!>\!0|N(t)\!=\!1) & = & \left(1+\int\limits_t^{T} \bigg(\mu(s) \exp(r(t,s))\bigg) ds\right)^{-1} \label{eq:survival} \\ \nonumber \\